tw-andrewway/react-game-engine/README.md

-# Getting Started with Create React App
+# Bouncing Ball Simulation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with the assistance of Github Copilot as a teaching assistant for React and as a TDD pair partner.

+The application renders a bouncing ball in a box, with very simple collision physics.
+The longer term vision was to re-create Pong.

 ## Available Scripts